Attic Lift

 The Mechanism

 You may also need to extend the controller cable; most only have a fairly short cable.
-But that cable only has a maximum of three wires in it, so cutting it and splicing a longer wire in isn’t really much of a problem.
+But that cable only has a maximum of three wires, so cutting it and splicing a longer wire in isn’t really much of a problem.
 You can use a cheap three-wire extension cord for the wire, but make sure you solder all the connections and tape them well to prevent them from shorting out.

 An Attic Lift in Your Home